 As a mentee

+The pilot scheme is open to BSI members who are early career researchers.
 For the purpose of the pilot, mentees should hold an aspiration of a research or teaching career within industry or academia at the time they embark on the scheme.
-(This is due to the area of expertise we expect from our mentors.)
+(This is due to the area of expertise our mentors possess.)

 If you would like to find out more information about the BSI's mentoring scheme, please email Glyn Jones